gradio-app/groovy/README.md

 <h1 align="center"> 🐻 Grompy</h1>

-Grompy is a Python-to-JavaScript transpiler meaning that it converts Python functions to their JavaScript equivlaents.
+Grompy is a Python-to-JavaScript transpiler, meaning that it converts Python functions to their JavaScript equivalents.
 It is designed for use in the [Gradio](https://gradio.app) library, so that developers can write functions in Python and have them run as fast as client-side JavaScript ⚡.
-Instead of aiming for full coverage of Python features, Grompy prioritizes **clear error reporting** for unsupported code, making it easier for developers to modify their functions accordingly.
+Instead of aiming for full coverage of Python features, Grompy prioritizes **clear error reporting** for unsupported Python code, making it easier for developers to modify their functions accordingly.

 ### 🚀 Features
 - Converts simple Python functions into JavaScript equivalents.
 - Supports a subset of the Python standard library along with some Gradio-specific classes.
-- Provides **detailed warnings** when something can't be transpiled.
+- Provides **complete error reporting** when a function can't be transpiled.

 ### 📦 Installation
 Install Grompy via pip: